 For any company pursuing expansion, it’s important to realize that the change in business strategy is really just the first step.
 To attract prospective clients and attain top talent, financial services firms must have a clear and distinct position, one that resonates in new markets.
 This may mean that specific messages will need to be developed for each new market, messages that reflect potential language and cultural sensitivities.

 Firms also need to think about the right communication channels for reaching these new audiences.
 As we saw with our asset manager client, film can be a powerful medium for telling a firm’s story and creating connections with clients or even prospective employees, but channel preference will likely be vary from market to market.
 Research can close some of these branding and communication gaps, shedding light on what messaging resonates best in each geography as well as how prospective audiences want to be reached.

 The focus on emerging markets represents an exciting, and challenging, opportunity for financial services firms.
 Success will depend largely on how well firms understand and address the unique preferences and priorities of target prospects in local markets, and how effectively they align their brand strategy with their growth strategy.

 What will asset management look like in five years?
 With business and technology becoming global at a more rapid pace than ever before, this is an increasingly ominous question.
 PwC, in a recent report titled “Asset Management 2020: A Brave New World,” put forth their predictions after two years of research.
 With our particular interest…

 Trees are symbols of maturity and wisdom, of resilience and sturdiness.
 So perhaps it should come as no surprise that so many mutual funds choose to name themselves for them.
-The Wall Street Journal recently asked us to weigh in on this trend.
 As we see it, the sense of long-term security that tree names convey may be particularly appealing to people saving for retirement, exactly the…